 - Continue using your credit card over an extended period of time

 - Regularly read your credit report to make sure it’s error-free

 Many credit cards reward you with a set amount of cash back or points for every dollar you spend.
 Points can be redeemed for cash, travel, merchandise or gift cards.
 If you use your card at our online Member Deals, you’ll even have the chance to multiply the rewards you earn while shopping at your favorite retailers.1

-Program excludes Navy Federal Business and Home Equity Line Visa® Platinum credit cards and Navy Federal Debit Cards.
 Rewards are subject to change and vary by merchant.
-Reward types will be based on the member's purchasing credit card. cashRewards cardholders will receive cash back.
-Platinum cardholders will receive a statement credit, and all others will receive points.↵
+Reward types are based on the purchasing credit card. cashRewards receives cash back, Platinum receives a statement credit, and all others receive points.
+Program excludes Navy Federal business and Home Equity Line Visa Platinum credit cards and Navy Federal Debit Cards.↵